scritcash/scrit-whitepaper/scrit-whitepaper.md

 public key, creating assigned DBCs.
 He then posts it to the URL.
 The recipient checks locally that he hasn't seen these DBCs before (to prevent double spends) and reissues them again (possibly later).
-This gives the sender cryptographic proof of payment. **TODO**: How does the proof work?
+This gives the sender proof of payment, as described above.

 In scenario 2. (only sender online) the sender scans a QR code from the recipient containing the payment sum, the DBC public key of the